Mastering Date and Time in Python: From Standard Library to Pendulum

 Prerequisites

-To follow along, you should have a basic understanding of pip.
+To follow along, you should have a basic understanding of syntax and how to install packages using pip.
 Familiarity with object-oriented concepts like classes and methods will help you understand how date objects interact.

 Key Libraries & Tools